xiaoyunyang/xiaoyunyang.github.io/content/post/career/from-public-sector-to-software-eng.md

 **Pro-tip:** Don't feel bad about interrupting to ask a thoughtful question.
 It's a good idea to prepend it with "I'm sorry for interrupting but I'm really interested in learning more about ..."

 For every question I asked, he responded with "That's a very good question".
 We ended up spending all 30 minutes talking about the company.
-Occassionally, I would comment by citing an analogous problem I encountered at my last job or in my personal life to relate to the problem that they are solving.
+Occasionally, I would comment by citing an analogous problem I encountered at my last job or in my personal life to relate to the problem that they are solving.
 The CTO spent most of that time talking.
-We ran out of time to talk about me but he was so impressed by my thoughful questions that he wanted to set up the final round on-site the next day in the evening (have his engineers stay after hours) to accomodate my schedule.
+We ran out of time to talk about me but he was so impressed by my thoughtful questions that he wanted to set up the final round on-site the next day in the evening (have his engineers stay after hours) to accommodate my schedule.
 The most amazing thing was that the company did not advertise any open positions online.
 Their AngelList profile says they are not currently hiring.